Somatics with a capital S

 You have a somatic nervous system.
 It is the part of the nervous system that voluntarily moves your body the way you want, and senses it.

 A lot of "mind-body" fitness/movement programming can fall under somatics (with a lower case s).
 Yoga, pilates, tai chi, etc., when done slowly and with awareness can be considered "somatic."

-Thomas Hanna, the philosopher behind the work referred to as Hanna Somatics or Clinical Somatics is also a somatic method.
+The somatic modality of Thomas Hanna, the philosopher behind the work I do, is referred to as Hanna Somatics or Clinical Somatics.
 Hanna actually wanted to call his work just "Somatics" but couldn't trademark the word, so he added his name to it for his method.

 So when I refer to Somatics with a capital S, that's what I'm talking about.
 Somatics is the tradition of Thomas Hanna.

 But alas, there are lots of somatic modalities out there, many calling themselves "Somatics" but aren't the same thing at all.